GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 What's the speed of dark?
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

 ### Our Tech Stack